Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 The thema of this directory is the DNA transport interactions about the short-range Coulomb forces and the long-range electrics (Poisson equation).
 The five-atom TIP5P water model is utilized fot transport
 in Sec.3, and various simulation codes in Sec.4.
-To the main topic of the DNA transport, you may copy/rewrite the code under GPL-v3.0 skipping general electrics in Sec.1 and Sec.2.
+To the main topic of the DNA transport, you may copy/rewrite the code under GNU GPL-v3.0 skipping general electrics in Sec.1 and Sec.2.

 The charge inversion and DNA transport phenomena are studied for living cells, and the molecular electrostatic dynamics is simulated (Refs.
 1-5, Ref.
 10).